erikaduan/introductory_maths/03_scripts/01_matrices_introduction.md

 #> [0.
 0. 1.]]
 ```

-Subsetting and slicing matrices is much easier when they are stored as
+Subsetting and slicing matrices is much simpler when they are stored as
 numpy arrays.
 The resulting product is also stored as a numpy array.

 ``` python